atifniyaz/FRC-Gameplan/README.md

 ## Evolution of Gameplan

 It is crazy to believe that FRC Gameplan is four years old.
-Let's look at the evolution
+Let's look at the app's evolution

 <p>
 <table>